rating: ****

-For a micro-budget film, I'm very impressed with this one; Hell's Highway might as well the one of the cheapest movies I've ever laid eyes on, but it did what very little of others of its kin had done and that is it's fun.
-The story's campy and filled very likable characters, discarding much of the serious approach just into hamming us with cheesy lines, no-drag fast pacing and a surreal, nightmarish climax.
-What it lacked greatly in logic was replaced by the sense of entertainment that only the open minded can enjoy, or at least those who can love a decent splatstick horror.
+For a micro-budget film, I'm very impressed with this one; Hell's Highway might as well be one of the cheapest movies I've ever lay eyes on, but it still found a way to be fun.
+The story's campy and filled with very likable characters, discarding much of the serious approach by hamming us with cheesy lines, no-drag fast pacing and a surreal, nightmarish climax.
+What it lacked greatly in logic is replaced by a sense of entertainment that only the open minded can enjoy, or at least those who can love a decent splatstick horror.

-Slasher film-wise, gore's very nasty on that department, varying from good cartoonish ones to those that just looked very weird (I don't think shotgun woulds looked like melted pancakes over someone's face, nor do anyone can survive getting shot on the eye); plus, the movie also supports a cool villainess, who may or may not be inclined with the supernatural, coming across badassery between The Hitcher's John Ryder and something like Baby Firefly from House of 1000 Corpses with her sleazy advances and an utterly no-mercy approach to her victims.
+Slasher film-wise, gore's very nasty on that department, varying from good cartoonish ones to those that just look very weird.
+(I don't think shotgun woulds are supposed to look like melted pancakes over someone's face, nor can anyone survive getting shot on the eye) Plus, the movie also sports a cool villainess, who may or may not be inclined to be supernatural, coming across badassery between The Hitcher's John Ryder and something like Baby Firefly from House of 1000 Corpses with her sleazy advances and an utterly no-mercy approach to her victims.
 What sets her different from the two aforementioned slashers, however, is a bit of a spoiler that happened somewhere in the climax and ongoing to the finale.
-It's a little confusing, but the ambiguity of her true nature makes her a worthy villainess and the movie unique at some point.
+It's a little confusing, but the ambiguity of her true nature makes her a worthy villainess and the movie unique at that point.

 1 female repeatedly stabbed on the gut with hunting knife